njazz/ceammc-pdobject-class-wrapper/README.md

 - add sources to (to_build) and libraries to (to_link) folders.
 - mkdir build && cd build && cmake .. && make

-To create new library: (IN PROGRESS)
+To create new library:
 - create empty folder
-- clone ./submodule/init_library.sh to your new folder
+- clone (this repository)/submodule/init_library.sh to your new folder
+- chmod +x init_library.sh
 - run ./init_library.sh
 - edit library_info.cfg
 - mkdir build && cd build && cmake .. && make